opentracing-contrib/meta/README.md

 # Code

+## Existing contributions

+Some (but not all) OpenTracing instrumentation can be found in [the OpenTracing-contrib github organization](https://github.com/opentracing-contrib).

+## New contributions

 OpenTracing needs your help to proliferate.
 We’ve already had contributors instrument OSS projects, build tracing systems, and work on the API.
-If you are interested in getting involved, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com) and we will work with you to come up with a useful proposal.
+If you are interested in getting involved, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com) or say hellon on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.

-At the moment, the following instrumentations would really help OpenTracing:
+The following are all on the OpenTracing instrumentation short-list:

 - [ ] AWS client libs
 - [ ] express